Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement

 \subsection{Different Components}

-We conducted experiments to evaluate the performance of our framework using different LLMs, text encoders, and ECG encoders.
+We conducted experiments to evaluate the performance of our framework using different LLMs and text encoders.
 The results are presented in Table \ref{table:different_components}.
 The findings indicate that our framework is robust across various components.
-Specifically, for different LLMs \cite{abdin2024phi, jiang2023mistral, llama3modelcard, labrak2024biomistral, OpenBioLLMs}, larger LLM provide some performance improvements, though the gains are not substantial.
+Specifically, for different LLMs \citep{abdin2024phi, jiang2023mistral, llama3modelcard, labrak2024biomistral, OpenBioLLMs}, larger LLM provide some performance improvements, though the gains are not substantial.
 While domain-specific LLMs possess more medical knowledge, our method requires formatting the waveform feature outputs, an area where domain-specific models are less effective, resulting in performance that does not surpass general-purpose models.
-For different text encoders \cite{alsentzer2019publicly, gu2021domain, jin2023medcpt, lee2020biobert}, our framework consistently achieves significant improvements.
-Regarding ECG encoders \cite{he2016deep,dosovitskiy2020image}, scaling up the model size leads to noticeable performance gains, and ResNet \cite{he2016deep} outperforms ViT \cite{dosovitskiy2020image} in capturing ECG features.
+For different text encoders \citep{alsentzer2019publicly, gu2021domain, jin2023medcpt, lee2020biobert}, our framework consistently achieves significant improvements.